0cjs/8bitdev/src/pmon/pmon.md

 - `/u`, where _u_ is any letter, will use the value from user variable _u._
   Byte and smaller values will use the LSB from the user variable when it is typed in lower case, or the MSB when typed in upper case.
-- `$AB`, where _A_ is a command character and _B_ is a valid parameter character for that command, will use the remembered value for that parameter to that command.
+- `$AB`, where _A_ is a command character and _B_ is a valid paramchar for that command, will use the remembered value for that parameter to that command.
 (E.g., `es1234 ` followed by `l$xs` will examine memory starting at $1234 and then disassemble memory starting at that same location.)
 - `@0000`/`#0000`, where _0000_ is an address, will use the word/byte value
   at that address in memory.
 Word values are read using the machine endian order.
-When a word lookup is done and the parameter value is byte sized the LSB of the word will be used.
+When a word lookup is done and the paramval is byte sized the LSB of the word will be used.
 - `&R `/`&R00`/`&R-00` where _R_ is a letter representing a machine register, will use the (saved) value from that machine register.
 The `00` and `-00` forms will add or subtract the addtional (hex) value to/from